Vilin97/VasBlog/posts/post5.md

 ## Spatial structs and utilities

 There are now [four files](https://github.com/SciML/DiffEqJump.jl/tree/master/src/spatial) with utility functions and `struct`s for spatial solvers -- `utils.jl`, `topology.jl`, `hop_rates.jl` and `reaction_rates.jl`.

 The first one contains functions for doing various routines common to all or many spatial SSAs.
 For example [`update_state!`](https://github.com/SciML/DiffEqJump.jl/blob/master/src/spatial/utils.jl#L59) updates the current state.

 The second file contains several `struct`s to keep track of the topology of the system.
 Most notably, `CartesianGrid` represents a Cartesian Grid -- an interval, a rectangle, or a 3D equivalent of a rectangle (sometimes called hyperrectangle).
 See [post 3](/posts/post3) for a description of `CartesianGrid`.
+Additionally, any graph from `LightGraphs` can be passed in, allowing for simulations on unstructured meshes.
+This can be useful in epidemics simulations (representing a geographical region as a graph) and simulations on meshes obtained from triangulating a surface.

 The last two files implement two analogous `struct`s -- `RxRates` to keep track of reactions and `HopRates` to keep track of spatial hops.
+The latter of the two is specifically optimized for `CartesianGrid`.

 ## Tests, tutorials, benchmarks, documentation